smithy-lang/smithy/docs/source/1.0/spec/aws/aws-core.rst

 =========================

-The ``cloudTrailEventSource`` property is a ``string`` value that defines the *eventSource* property contained in CloudTrail `event records`_ emitted by the service.
+The ``cloudTrailEventSource`` property is a ``string`` value that defines the AWS customer-facing *eventSource* property contained in CloudTrail `event records`_ emitted by the service.
 If not specified, this value defaults to the ``arnNamespace`` plus .amazonaws.com.
 For example:

 * AWS CloudFormation has an ``arnNamespace`` of ``cloudformation`` and an event source of ``cloudformation.amazonaws.com``.